 The Challenge brochure details the full itinerary, inclusions, dates & prices – download for a full run down of the challenge details.

 It’s like paying for an all-inclusive holiday.

 You pay the registration deposit.
 The final balance for the trip cost will be due no later than 10 weeks before your departure date

 If you want to fundraise for charity, you may still do this separately – either on or offline.
 All fundraising will be a direct donation to your chosen charity.
 Please contact them for more information.

-Action Challenge will invoice your charity for 50% the trip cost 12 weeks before departure.
+Action Challenge will invoice your charity for your final balance 12 weeks before departure.